Tehina Chocolate Spread

 - 1 cup pure cocoa powder

-- 1/2 cup agave syrup, dark or light (Sugar-Restricted: use stevia, or 1 dozen pitted plump dates)
+- 3/4 cup agave syrup, dark or light, or date syrup (Sugar-Restricted: use erythritol)

 - 1 1/2 cups pure tehina paste

 Put all ingredients in a food processor, and process a full minute.
-If the mixture is too thick, thin it with with a little water and process again.
+If the mixture is too thick (it might happen if you used erythritol instead of syrup), thin it with with a little water and process again.
 Pour into clean glass jars.
 The mixture will firm up to a thick spreadable consistency.
 Store in the refrigerator.
 It will last you a good few weeks.
 If desired, freeze the part you might want to use later.
 Makes about 2 pints.

 Suggesting just a few, and then you can get creative with your own ideas.